uncertainty principle, relativiy, zen and the motorcycle

 (in electrical engineering), the time resolution and frequency resolution of a signal cannot be accurately determined at a given instant.

-Einstein was able to relate the space and time and time dimension was no longer independent from space.
+In the theory of relativity, Einstein was able to relate the space and time and time dimension was no longer independent from space.
 But the randomness of the Uncertainty principle made Einstein to make his famous quote, 'God does not play dice'.
 For which Bohr replied "Don't tell god what to do."

 Can't both randomness and certainty coexist?
 Let us say these is a uniform random noise in a domain.
 If we know the distribution, can't we tell that how many noise values of one level exists? we definitely can.
 Doesn't this mean that there is a some certainty in the randomness.